 Child Protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.

-Staff refers to all those working for or on behalf of the federation schools, full or part time, temporary or permanent, in either a paid or voluntary capacity.
+Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity.